 How can a veterinarian associate get out of a contract?
 So, you’re working for an employer, you’re unhappy, you want to leave.
 How do you get out of the contract?
 Your employment contract should contain four ways of terminating the contract.

-One, if there’s a fixed term, meaning, it’s a set amount of time and there’s no language that states it automatically renews for successive terms, let’s just say it’s two years, you finish those two years, it doesn’t renew, the contract terminates, you can move on.
+One, if there’s a fixed term, meaning, it’s a set amount of time and there’s no language that states it automatically renews for successive terms, let’s say it’s two years, you finish those two years, it doesn’t renew, the contract terminates, you can move on.
 That’s the first way.

 There are plenty of ways to get out of a contract.
 Now, what are the repercussions if you do end up leaving and terminating the agreement?
-Well, many contracts and this is mostly for the initial term, as I said before, let’s just say you have a two-year initial term.
-If you receive a signing bonus, relocation assistance, probably licensure, malpractice, or some benefits, there may be language in the contract that states, if you leave within that initial term, you must pay back a portion of that signing bonus or that relocation assistance, or maybe you’re not eligible for productivity bonuses or something like that.
-Other blogs of interest include:
+Well, as I said before, many contracts for the initial term, let’s say you have an initial two-year term.
+Receive a signing bonus, relocation assistance, probably licensure, malpractice, or some benefits.
+There may be language in the contract that states that if you leave within that initial term, you must pay back a portion of that signing bonus or relocation assistance, or maybe you’re not eligible for productivity bonuses.

 - Difference Between a Veterinary Associate Offer Letter and a Contract

 - How Much Time Off Should a Veterinarian Get?

 Red Flags in a Veterinary Associate Contract